ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 ### Scheduling custom image lifecycle status changes with the API
 {: #ifv-import-schedule-ilm-status-change-API}

-When you create an image from a volume by using the application programming interface (API), you can schedule the lifecycle status changes of the custom image at the same time.
+When you create an image from a volume, you can schedule the lifecycle status changes of the custom image at the same time.

-The `name` can't be used by another image in the region and names that start with `ibm-` are reserved for system-provided images.
-Specify the `source.volume` subproperty to indicate the source of the image from volume.

 To schedule the `deprecation_at` or `obsolescence_at` properties, specify a date in the ISO 8601 (`YYYY-MM-DDThh:mm:ss+hh:mm`) date and time format.